catriverr/gmeng-sdk/readme.md

 <img src="https://github.com/catriverr/gmeng-sdk/actions/workflows/c-cpp.yml/badge.svg">
 </p>

+## Documentation
+Gmeng's documentation can be found in [`gmeng.org`](https://gmeng.org).
+Please refer to the website for enquiries about functionality and usage.

 ## Building

 This project uses the [**GNU Make**](https://www.gnu.org/software/make/) build system for an easy building process.
 Currently, Gmeng only runs on `Darwin (MacOS)` systems.